GaloisInc/grease/doc/usage.md

 is loaded at offset `0x0`, which is likely not ideal for many binaries so an offset can be set with `--load-base BASE_ADDR`.
 There are no symbols in a raw binary, so address entrypoints are the only valid entrypoints (i.e. `--address`).

+## Path strategies

+GREASE supports a few different *path strategies*, which indicate how to handle branching.
+A strategy can be specified using `--path-strategy`.

+- SSE stands for *static symbolic execution*.
+In this mode, GREASE always merges paths at control-flow join points.
+- DFS stands for *depth-first search*.
+In this mode, GREASE never merges paths, and explores paths in a depth-first traversal.

 <!-- Copyright (c) Galois, Inc. 2024. -->